serverlessworkflow/specification/examples/README.md

 Welcome to the Serverless Workflow Examples directory!
 This section contains a collection of brief YAML files, each representing a single workflow definition.

 These examples are designed to demonstrate specific features and functionalities of the Serverless Workflow DSL.
-They serve as a practical reference to help you understand and implement different aspects of Serverless Workflows in your own projects.
+They serve as a practical reference to help you understand and implement different aspects of Serverless Workflows in your projects.

 ## Contributing